-The tax tables are useful tools which are comprised of a corresponding data that help determine a taxpayer's tax liability.
+The tax tables are useful tools with corresponding data that help determine a taxpayer's tax liability.
 They can appear confusing at first glance, but if you already know the particulars of your filing status (i.e. jointly, income amount) you can figure out what you are going to be expected to pay to the IRS.

 The tables work like this: